antarctica/bas-style-kit-jinja-templates/README.md

 ### Includes

 [Includes](http://jinja.pocoo.org/docs/2.10/templates/#include) are used for organising content, to make management easier, and to allow common elements to be used in multiple places, typically in [Blocks](#blocks).

 For example the content needed for [using Google Analytics](#google-analytics) is encapsulated in the `body--analytics-script.j2` include.

 ### Macros

 [Macros](http://jinja.pocoo.org/docs/2.10/templates/#macros) are used to provide configurable, reusable, functionality.

-For example, primary and secondary [navigation menus](#navigation-menu-items) process navigation items the same way, using the `bsk--nav.j2` macro.
+They are used within other components, such as the [navigation menus](#navigation-menu-items) macro for processing primary and secondary navigation menus the same way, and to implement [Component patterns](#component-patterns).

 ### Variables

 Various elements in these templates are configurable, such as the name of the application or website, or the CSS/JS resources to include.
 A Python class `BskTemplates` is used to configure these elements and which should be passed to the [Jinja environment](#jinja-setup).

 These variables should be changed or set for each website or application: